• SearchSearch Site

 Alongside phonic decoding, children are taught to read and spell ‘tricky words’.
 These are words that cannot be sounded out and blended because they have unusual or as yet untaught grapheme-phoneme correspondences and, therefore, they have to be learnt by recognition.

-Guided reading takes place with a small group of pupils in EYFS and KS1.
-It enables the teacher to work with a group of pupils for a sustained period of time to develop their reading skills.
-Teachers use this as an opportunity to both teach and assess word level, sentence level and text level learning objectives.
+Reading sessions take place for pupils in Reception and Year One three times a week.
+These enable the supporting adults to work with a group of pupils for a sustained period of time to develop their reading skills.
+Staff use this as an opportunity to develop children's decoding skills, fluency, prosody and comprehension.

 In Y2 and KS2, a whole class approach to guided reading is the model used for most pupils.
 These teacher-led guided reading sessions happen four times a week and last for a minimum of thirty minutes.